 Starting a bakery business is different from baking cookies at home.
 You can learn the latter through YouTube tutorials and books about baking.

 Baking for a lot of people, on the other hand, requires you to scale everything up.

-People love to buy from bakeries who produce hundred or thousand pieces of bread with the same exact taste.
+People love to buy from bakeries that produce a hundred or thousand pieces of bread with the same taste.
 And this consistency can be achieved if you hire bakers who know about business-scale baking.

 Fortunately, there’s no shortage of schools or training programs that can teach you hands-on baking experience.

 Flour mills provide free or paid baking courses as part of their marketing efforts.
 The knowledge and skills they teach are recommended for aspiring bakery business owners because their seasoned instructors teach not only hands-on baking experience but also the business side of it.

 One month of training experience should be enough to equip you with the tools you need to start running a bakery business.